ucb-sts/sts/walkthrough.md

 Let's suppose we found a juicy bug.
 Luckily, our event trace was recorded while we were running STS previously.

+The simulator automatically copies your configuration parameters, event logs, and console output into the experiments/ directory for later examination.

 See experiments/foo/bar for this event trace.